-Classification and measurement of financial assets depends on the results of the SPPI and the business model test.
+These indicators are used to determine whether the Group has exposure to the significant risks and rewards associated with the sale of goods or rendering of services.
+For example, any sale relating to inventory that is held by the Group, not on consignment, is a strong indicator that the Group is acting as a principal.
+Classification and measurement of financial assets depends on the results of the SPPI and the Classimation and intelsatinetini or inflandari assets depends on the festials of the 3-PH and it de-business model test.
 The Group determines the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
-This assessment includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.
+This assessment includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets is evaluated and their performance and how the managers of the assets and how these are managed and how the managers of the assets compensated.
+The Group monitors financial assets measured at amortised cost or fair value compensated.
 The Group monitors financial assets measured at amortised cost or fair value through other comprehensive income that are derecognised prior to their maturity to understand the reason for their disposal and whether the reasons are consistent with the objective of the business for which the asset was held.
 Monitoring is part of the Group's continuous assessment of whether the business model for which the remaining financial assets are held continues to be appropriate and if it is not appropriate whether there has been a change in business model and so a prospective change to the classification of those assets.